-As part of our continual improvement and growth, we are upgrading our practices this year to incorporate the 5s principles.
-5s is a philosophy originating in Japan as a way of organising and managing your workspace with the intent to improve efficiency by eliminating waste, improving work flow and eliminating unnecessary processes.
+As part of our continual improvement and growth, we are upgrading our practices this year to incorporate 5s workplace principles.
+5s is a philosophy originating in Japan as a way of organising and managing your workspace.
+The intention is to improve efficiency by eliminating waste, improving work flow and eliminating unnecessary processes.
 5s is broken down into stages (funnily enough all beginning with ‘S’) that are continually looked at, worked on and developed.
 The five stages are:

 The goal of the sort phase is to eliminate everything in your workspace and department that is not needed.
-By doing this in our factory and office, it will create more space as we aren’t storing unnecessary items, as well as reducing any potential time wasted trying to find things amongst items of no use.
+By doing this in our factory and office, it will create more space as well as reducing any potential time wasted trying to find things amongst items of no use.

 The Set phase ensures that there is a place for everything and everything is in its place within your workspace.
 The set phase must ensure the workplace is visual, so it is clear to everyone if an item is not where it should be.
 This stage helps to improve productivity as everyone knows where things should be kept, they can easily retrieve, use and replace them.